 This Community led Project is attracting much interest from County focus groups and is encouraging visits from Welwyn’s residents and local organisations, many of whom just 5 years ago did not know that the Fernery existed.
 We have received donations of plants from the District Gardening Club, and donations from the Welwyn Festival group and other local charitable groups, and private benefactors too.

-The volunteers are indeed recovering a heritage gem from extinction, so that it will once again become an attractive and permanent local feature of Welwyn’s long heritage that future generations might respect and enjoy.
+The volunteers are indeed recovering a gem from extinction, so that it will once again become an attractive and permanent local feature of Welwyn’s long heritage. and a restful garden that future generations might respect and enjoy.